 The Program has collected high-resolution LiDAR data across the study area each year since 2009.
 The data have 2.3 ft spatial resolution and vertical error of less than 3 inches (Dewberry, 2010).
 Prior to 2016, topographic LiDAR collected elevations only over dry portions of the banks and riverbed.
 Topographic LiDAR does not collect elevation in wetted areas, which were “hydroflattened” to smooth and approximate the water surface elevation.
 During dry years such as 2009, (see Table 4.1) water covered a small proportion (25%) of the active channel area, allowing for 75% LiDAR coverage.
 The primary data source for pre-2016 topography in the wetted portion of the channel was 2009–2016 systematic surveys of channel cross-section elevations conducted for the system-scale channel geomorphology and vegetation monitoring project (Tetra Tech, 2017).
 Prior to 2009 limited bathymetric survey data is available dating back to 1998.

 Starting in 2016, topo-bathymetric LiDAR was deployed which allowed for the collection of both topographic and bathymetric data.
 Between 2016 and 2021 LiDAR elevation data were collected by Quantum Spatial Inc. (QSI) in either October or November.
-The data have 2.3 ft spatial resolution and vertical error of less than threethree inches for dry areas and less than or equal to 9 inches for wet areas (QSI, 2016- 2021).
+The data have 2.3 ft spatial resolution and vertical error of less than 3three inches for dry areas and less than or equal to 9 inches for wet areas (QSI, 2016- 2021).
 For further discussion on LiDAR uncertainty see section 4.3.3.

 Hydraulic data